jboss-developer/jboss-brms-quickstarts/helloworld-brms/README.md

 * The `HelloWorldBRMSTest` class creates 3 Sales object instances: `vipSale`, `regularSale`, and `badSale`.
 * These Sales objects are passed to the `StatelessKieSession` class, which runs the rules against them to verify and apply discounts.

-_Note:_ The Sale, Customer and CustomerType are defined based on the following dependency: org.jboss.quickstarts.brms:helloworld-brms-kmodule:6.1.0.
+_Note:_ The Sale, Customer and CustomerType classes are defined on the following dependency: org.jboss.quickstarts.brms:helloworld-brms-kmodule:6.1.0.
 This dependency is a BRMS Kmodule that contains the model classes and the rules that were previously built.
 It is available on the the git repository: <https://github.com/jboss-developer/jboss-brms-repository.git>

 The Maven dependency is available at the following Maven Repository: `http://localhost:8080/business-central/maven2/`